nopnop2002/esp-idf-gy85/README.md

 As you can see, the X, Y and Z axes are quite off-center.
 ![gy85-calib-1](https://user-images.githubusercontent.com/6020549/233240180-22a5bbc6-f25b-4d07-9910-1655c9a3964a.jpg)

-Then use the accelerometer and magnetometer to find the Euler angle.
+Then use the sensor values to find the Euler angles.
 ![gy85-euler](https://user-images.githubusercontent.com/6020549/233240284-2d3d56aa-b1a7-46df-b336-f1d295435601.JPG)

 I used [this](https://github.com/jrowberg/i2cdevlib/tree/master/Arduino/gy85) library.